Most simply put, exercise within your limits is absolutely recommended if you are able.

 From Livestrong.com: One of the most frustrating components of myasthenia gravis is the tendency of symptoms to come and go.
 Some days you may feel capable of exercising, while on others a simple walk to the mailbox may leave you extremely fatigued.
 For this reason, only your doctor can advise you on how and when to exercise.
 Together you can set up guidelines on how much exercise is healthy for you and under what circumstances you should attempt it.

 So, exercise is a good thing.
 Be sure to talk to your doctor before you begin any exercise program.
 Ask your doctor for specific guidelines.
 If he is vague about specifics for you, ask him if he knows of a physical therapist who has worked with MG patients.
-A PT can get you started on a program that you can continue on your own.
 Keep in mind that slow progress is fine and very worthwhile.

 Exercise and MG: A Study